 Let’s see what the table tells us.
-As with the Compare Tags table, the duration shown is the time that the operation was in the critical path during the regression and compares it to the baseline.
+As with the Compare Attributes table, the duration shown is the time that the operation was in the critical path during the regression and compares it to the baseline.

 It looks like the latency for